yhern006/3D_Pacman/README.md

 the ability to kill the ghosts, and gain an extra life.

 ## Contribution
+This project was developed by a group of four.
+Group Members:
+Patrick Boyle
+Susana Jaimes
+Sam La

 I mostly worked on the modeling and animation of the enemy ghosts.
 I decided to have the ghost body move like a cloth to try to make it a little more realistic.